AgoraIO/API-Examples/HarmonyOS_NEXT/APIExample/README.md

     export const AppCertificate: String = YOUR APP CERTIFICATE
     ```

+6. Download the har package from the [official website](https://doc.shengwang.cn/doc/rtc/harmonyos/resources#%E4%B8%8B%E8%BD%BD-sdk) and copy it to `HarmonyOS_NEXT/APIExample/entry/libs/AgoraRtcSdk.har`

 You are all set.
-Now connect your Android device and run the project.
+Now connect your HarmonyOS NEXT device and run the project.

 ## Contact Us